CumulusNetworks/docs/content/cumulus-linux-36/Whats-New/Cumulus-Linux-3.6-Release-Notes.md

 ### Updating a Deployment that Has MLAG Configured

-If you are using [MLAG](https://docs.cumulusnetworks.com/cumulus-linux-36/Layer-2/Multi-Chassis-Link-Aggregation-MLAG/) to dual connect two switches in your environment, and those switches are still running Cumulus Linux 2.5 ESR or any other release earlier than 3.0.0, the switches will not be dual-connected after you upgrade the first switch.
+If you are using {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}} to dual connect two switches in your environment, and those switches are still running Cumulus Linux 2.5 ESR or any other release earlier than 3.0.0, the switches will not be dual-connected after you upgrade the first switch.
 To ensure a smooth upgrade, follow these steps:

 1. Disable `clagd` in the `/etc/network/interfaces` file (set `clagd-enable` to *no*), then restart the `switchd`, networking, and FRR services.